-QUESTION:
+QUESTIONS AND OPEN ISSUES:

 17) Do you agree that the incorporation into ICANN’s Bylaws of the AoC reviews would enhance ICANN's accountability ?
 Do you agree with the list of requirements for this recommendation?
 If not, please detail how you would recommend to amend these requirements.